PulgaLuca/PulgaLuca/README.md

 ```
-🔭 Working on C and Python
+🔭 Working on Python
-🌱 Interested in Technology & Entrepreneurship
+🌱 Interested in Technology
 🚀 I like competing in Hackathons and challenges
-💖 In a complicated relationship with C++
 ```

 <br>